jeremymuller/parametric-synthesis/README.md

 **All inlets take input ranges from 0-127 in order to work nicely with MIDI.
 The left-most inlets can also take 'init' and 'rand' messages to set initial values or randomize, respectively.**

-* blow~ inlets:
+* blow~ inlets: pressure, pitch, noise

 * bow~ inlets: pitch, _bow velocity_, bow pressure, bow position, noise
-_bow velocity_ works like anything above 64 is one bowing direction while anything below 64 is the opposite direction.
+_bow velocity_ = anything above 64 is one bowing direction while anything below 64 is the opposite direction.

 * modal~ inlets: